Questions and Answers

 How does the Trust make decisions on the Investment of Railroad Retirement System Assets

-Pursuant to the Act, the Trustees have adopted Investment Guidelines that address such issues as the diversification of Trust assets into broad asset classes, such as domestic and international equity, private equity, and investment grade and high yield bonds.
+The Trustees have adopted Investment Guidelines that address such issues as the diversification of Trust assets into broad asset classes, such as domestic and international equity, private equity, real assets, and investment grade and high yield bonds.
 The Guidelines set out the criteria for investments made by the Trust and are regularly updated to ensure that they are responsive to the ever-changing investment environment.
 These Guidelines are implemented by the Trust's professional staff and outside investment managers who may be retained by the Trust.
-Investment performances are rigorously monitored by the trust's Chief Investment Officer and staff and are subject to regular oversight by the Board of Trustees.
+Investment performances are rigorously monitored by the Trust's Chief Investment Officer and staff and are subject to regular oversight by the Board of Trustees.

 How does the Trust use outside investment managers and advisors?